alexholmes/htuple/README.md

 ## Documentation

-After building the project you'll see JavaDoc JAR's under the `core/target` directory.
+The JavaDoc's for the project can be extracted from the JavaDoc JAR's that are generated under the `core/target` directory after building the project.

+## Additional Resources

+* Learn about the datatypes supported: [DATATYPES.md](DATATYPES.md)